Palantir.net's Guide to Digital Governance: Design

 Website design is handled differently by just about every organization we have encountered, but whether you are writing governance for one site with one design or several sites with varying designs and various owners, you will want to document policies and procedures for how sites are designed and redesigned.

-For the purposes of this article, I am going to assume we are writing guidelines for a governance plan that must consider multiple sites and site owners.
+For the purposes of this article, we are going to assume we are writing guidelines for a governance plan that must consider multiple sites and site owners.
 Here follow some questions to consider for writing your guidelines.

 General Guidelines for All Websites

 - Does your organization have an established visual identity or branding guidelines that will dictate the design of a website?

 - Who oversees the adherence to visual guidelines?

 - What is the process for having a website design evaluated for adherence to the visual identity or branding?
 Is there an approval process?